-6.1.1 Only individuals who are currently certified are eligible for recertification.
-Recertification shall require successful demonstration of continuing competency, continuing education, work experience, and reaffirmation of ethical and professional standards.
+Only individuals who are currently certified are eligible for recertification.
+Recertification shall require successful demonstration of continuing professional development, work experience and reaffirmation of ethical and professional standards.

-6.2 Continuing Competency
+6.2 Continuing Professional Development

-- 6.2.1 A continuing competency program shall consist of one or more measurable components including, but not limited to, ongoing learning, growth and professional development within the certificant's field of expertise. - 6.2.2 Measurement of continuing competency may include, but not be limited to, proficiency testing, case audits, relevant work experience, relevant publications, conducting training (paid or unpaid), audit of court testimony, case preparation and relevant work experience.
+- 6.2.1 Continuing professional development includes, but is not limited to, ongoing learning, growth and professional development within the certificant's field of expertise. - 6.2.2 Measurement of continuing professional development may include, but is not be limited to, attending training courses or workshops, conferences, writing and/or review of, relevant publications, conducting training (paid or unpaid), case preparation and relevant work experience. - Recertification shall require documentation of continuing professional development, the requirements for which shall be defined by the certification body. - 6.2.4 The requirement for continuing professional development must include at least 40 hours or point equivalents over 5 years. - The program must allow credits for completing multiple types of 6.2.5 activities. - Where an examination is used in lieu of sufficient professional development, the same general principles that apply to section 8 in these standards shall apply.

 Note: FSAB Standards do not require a certificant to take an examination in order to be re-certified.

-6.3 Continuing Education

-- 6.3.1 Recertification shall require documentation of continuing education, the requirements for which shall be defined by the certification body. - 6.3.2 The requirement for continuing education must include at least 40 hours or point equivalents over 5 years.

-6.3.3 The program must allow credits for completing multiple types of activities.
+However, some certification boards may choose to administer an examination as a component of recertification.
+It is recognized that for some forensic specialties periodic demonstration of competency may be required by means of proficiency testing, case audits and audit of court testimony.

-6.4 Work Experience
+6.3 Work Experience

-6.4.1 Recertification shall require documentation of continued relevant work experience, the requirements for which shall be defined by the certification body.
+6.3.1 Recertification shall require documentation of continued relevant work experience, the requirements for which shall be defined by the certification body.

-6.5 Ethical and Professional Standards
+6.4 Ethical and Professional Standards

-- 6.5.1 Prior to recertification, certificants shall be provided with current versions of ethical and professional standards identified by the certification body. - Note: "ethics and professional standards" may be contained in one single or two separate documents. - 6.5.2 Recertification shall require certificants to reaffirm in writing that they will continue to adhere to the ethical and professional standards identified by the certification body.
+6.4.1 Prior to recertification, certificants shall be provided with current versions of ethical and professional standards identified by the certification body.

+Note: "ethics and professional standards" may be contained in one single or two separate documents.

+6.4.2 Recertification shall require certificants to reaffirm in writing that they will continue to adhere to the ethical and professional standards identified by the certification body.